Google Chubby: The Lock Service That Inspired ZooKeeper

 R3 -.->|Cache| C

 Paxos gives Chubby linearizable reads and writes, the strongest consistency guarantee.
-This matters for locks, where inconsistent state could make multiple processes think they hold the same lock.
+This matters when two processes both think they hold the same lock—that’s the kind of inconsistency Paxos prevents.

 Master Election and Failover Latency